Denzel-Daniel-D-T/game-design/new_scenes.md

 Dienia took a snapshot of the magic signature emanated from the sigils.

+Not long after, A-1 arrived and informed both of them to support the west side to ensure that the enemy doesn't start learning their battle styles and countering them.

 **Where:** Mystosa Royal Castle

 **When:** 09:15, 1 March 5000 BC

+### Who:

+- Dienia Elei Myssilia
+- Aselien Lumia Myssilia
+- A-1
+- Aeon Flux Soldiers

+## Scene 7

+### Plot:

+Dienia and Aselien travels towards the west, dealing with any Aeon Flux soldiers along the way.

+**Where:** Mystosa Royal Castle

+**When:** 09:30, 1 March 5000 BC

 ### Who: